 Same questions.
 Same documents.
 Completely different outcome.

 What changed?
-Not his credentials — he still had the same 8.2 CGPA from VIT Vellore, the same I-20, the same bank statements showing ₹45 lakhs.
+Not his credentials — same 8.2 CGPA from VIT Vellore, same I-20, same ₹45 lakhs in the bank.
 What changed was how he answered.

 This is what happened.